DetachHead/basedpyright/docs/installation.md

 most of these IDE plugins require [the pypi package to be installed](#command-line--language-server).

 ### VS Code

+install the extension from [the vscode extension marketplace](https://marketplace.visualstudio.com/items?itemName=detachhead.basedpyright)

+### VSCodium

-install the extension from [the vscode extension marketplace](https://marketplace.visualstudio.com/items?itemName=detachhead.basedpyright) or [the open VSX registry](https://open-vsx.org/extension/detachhead/basedpyright)
+install the extension from [the open VSX registry](https://open-vsx.org/extension/detachhead/basedpyright)

 ### Neovim
 You need to install the LSP client addapter plugin,